 The Town is planning to build a new fire station to replace its outdated Fire Station 9.
 Built in 1974, and originally designated as Fire Station 2, the facility was designed and built to accommodate one fire truck and three firefighters.
-During its 42 years of service, the number of apparatus assigned to the facility doubled, while the number of personnel assigned rose to 15.
+During its 42 years of service, the number of apparatuses assigned to the facility doubled, while the number of personnel assigned rose to 15.

 When constructed, the facility was designed to predominately serve a residential area generally bounded by Maynard Road and the Walnut Street corridor through Buck Jones Road.
 In recent years the area has expanded and transformed to represent a more mixed use community of residential and commercial developments.